pkaushik/pkaushik.github.io/source/_posts/2013-12-27-realtime-maps-with-meteor-and-leaflet.markdown

 ---

 {% imgcap left https://raw.github.com/meteor/meteor/devel/examples/parties/public/soma.png 350 350 this 'map' is actually a static image %}
-The [Parties example](https://www.meteor.com/examples/parties) bundled with [Meteor](http://www.meteor.com) is a nifty demonstration of the framework's core principles.
-But the application isn't nearly as useful as it could be because it uses a [500 x 500 pixel image of downtown San Francisco](https://github.com/meteor/meteor/blob/devel/examples/parties/public/soma.png) as a faux map.
-This means that we cannot pan or zoom the "map," nor can we initialize it to any other location or zoom level, and when we double-click the image to create a party, D3 draws a circle to mark the position of the click in relation to the _image element in the browser window_, and not at geospatial coordinates.
+The [Parties example](https://www.meteor.com/examples/parties) bundled with [Meteor](http://www.meteor.com) is a nifty demonstration of the framework's core principles, but the application isn't nearly as useful as it could be because it uses a [500 x 500 pixel image of downtown San Francisco](https://github.com/meteor/meteor/blob/devel/examples/parties/public/soma.png) as a faux map.
+This means that we cannot pan or zoom the "map," nor can we initialize it to any other location or zoom level; when we double-click the image to create new parties, [D3.js](http://d3js.com) is used to draw circles marking the position of the new parties in relation to the _image element in the browser window_, and not at geospatial coordinates.

+{% imgcap left /images/custom/old-parties.png 350 350 a static image with circles drawn on it %}

-I decided to refactor the example to use [Leaflet.js](http://leafletjs.com/) to make a real map that looks and feels as close to the original as possible.
-The color-coded circle markers (pink for private, blue for public parties) labeled with the number of RSVPs are nice and lightweight, and I like how the larger animated circle is used to indicate which party is currently selected, with details about the party shown in the sidebar.
-It's a useful pattern for displaying individual marker details without using a popup which occludes part of the map.
+I decided to update the example to use [Leaflet.js](http://leafletjs.com/) to make a real map that looks and feels as close to the original example as possible.
+In particular, I wanted to preserve the color-coded circles -red for private, blue for public parties- labeled with the number of RSVPs, and the larger animated circle indicating which party is currently selected (with details about the selected party displayed in the sidebar).
+This is a useful pattern for displaying individual marker details without using a popup that occludes part of the map.

 TLDR; End result: [http://chicago-parties.meteor.com](http://chicago-parties.meteor.com) and [source code for the complete application](https://github.com/pkaushik/parties).
-You need a github account to log in to create or RSVP to parties.
+You need to log in with a github account to create or RSVP to parties.

 <h3>Setting the Stage</h3>
 First off, we add the leaflet package to our project from the command line.
+Conveniently, leaflet is an officially supported Meteor package.
 ```
 $ meteor add leaflet
 leaflet: Leaflet.js, mobile-friendly interactive maps....
 ```

-Since we'll no longer be calculating relative coordinates to position circles on a jpeg image, the base map does not need to be of fixed size.
+Since we'll no longer be calculating relative coordinates to draw circles on a jpeg image, the base map does not need to be a fixed size.
 We can use Bootstrap's fluid classes to generate a [responsive page layout](http://getbootstrap.com/2.3.2/scaffolding.html#responsive) and adjust the map's size as the browser is resized.
-This pattern is standard practice when creating responsive Leaflet maps, and not specific to Meteor.
+This pattern is frequently used when creating responsive Leaflet maps, and not specific to Meteor.

 ``` html
 {% raw %}<div class="container-fluid">